 If you have scheduled a studio session, you have an opportunity to bring a handful of wardrobe choices.
 If you choose to wear a jacket, it should fit your form to not add extra weight to your frame.
 Solids mix well with patterns as long as the patterns are subtle rather than extravagant.
 Collars should be crisp and not limp.
 They can be worn inside the jacket or outside and having them upright rather than flimsy makes a more polished impression.
 Dresses should be tailored and simple.
 Keep in mind the neckline and how a headshot is cropped when making your selections.
 Choose colors that flatter your eye color and underlying skin tones for best results.

 FACE: Finding the right photographer is the hardest part.
 The rest is icing on the cake.
-Speaking of icing, I don't recommend makeup for men for a headshot session.
+Speaking of icing, I don't recommend makeup for men for a headshot session, but if desired keep it simple and light.
 If you have oily skin, pick up a tube of Peter Thomas Roth Max Anti shine Matifying Gel, which is a miracle worker on oily skin.
 I have it here in studio for your use as well.
 Make sure you have moisturized skin and your lips are free from chapping.
 Bring lip balm with you the day of your shoot.
 For both men and women, avoid using moisturizer with SPF as it can cause flash back with the studio lights.
 Women, your makeup should be clean and fresh.
 No need to overdue it for your headshot session.
 Avoid strong, hard eyeliner lines, and brows that are heavily penciled in or squared off with liner or even stamps.
 Simply filling in bare areas is sufficient as well as cleaning up any stray hairs.
 Women, bring lip gloss, balm or color.
 When wearing color, it should compliment your skin tone, not take all the focus away from your other features.
 Make sure the color stays within the outline of your lips.
 Your foundation on your face needs to match your neck.
 Bring everything with you for touch ups as we go along.

 Men, to help eliminate razor burn and irritation, use a new blade for shaving and moisten your face with hot water to prep the skin before using a quality shave cream.
 Don't forget to rinse with cool water and pat dry and apply a good moisturizer.
 Do you want photos with facial hair and without?
 Schedule enough time and you can shave at the studio in between looks.

-HAIR: Hair should be clean and not recently cut.
+HAIR OF ALL SORTS: Hair should be clean and not recently cut.
 Hair needs a week or so to settle in to a haircut.
 I've had many cancellations due to haircuts that didn't go as planned or ended up shorter than intended.
 Please bring your brush, hairspray, bobby pins and even a ponytail holder.
 If you straighten or curl your hair, consider bringing those tools with you as well in case you need to make adjustments.

 ACCESSORIES: If you wear glasses and have more than one pair, bring them all with you.
 Different glasses will sit on your face differently and lenses react to the light differently as well.
 Lenses with the anti glare coating is preferred, or bring frames without the lenses if you don’t have the coating applied.